-Universities Attending the UK University Fair
+Universities at the SI-UK University Fair

 Aston University is lively, welcoming and cosmopolitan campus based university situated in the centre of Birmingham, the second largest city in the UK.
 It was founded in 1895 and in 1966, received the Royal Charter to be a University from Queen Elizabeth II.
 The campus is home to five schools (Business, Engineering and Applied Sciences, Languages and Social Sciences Life and Health Sciences and the Medical school) which offer foundation, undergraduate, postgraduate taught and research programmes.
-The University currently has a student population of over 14,000 (10,000 undergraduate and over 3,700 postgraduate) enrolled from 135 countries around the world.
+Aston has more than 11,000 undergraduates and more than 2,000 postgraduate students from over 120 countries.

 Aston consistently ranks high in various international league tables.
 In the 2014 Research Excellence Framework (REF), 78% of research submitted was evaluated as 'world leading' or 'internationally recognised'.